 - One Zip-It drain cleaning tool.
 These are cheap and easy to come by.
 It’s basically just a plastic stick with big sharp teeth on it.
-Seriously, these are available in any hardware store or on Amazon for $2.35.
+Seriously, these are available in any hardware store or on Amazon.
 I keep a few of them under my bathroom sink, because you discard them after one use.
 (You’ll see why.)

 - Paper towels

 - Put on gloves if you’re easily grossed out.

 - Stick the Zip-It all the way down into the drain.
 I like to wiggle it around a little once it’s in there.
 You want those teeth to grab onto all the hair, soap scum, etc. that it can.

 - Okay, here’s where things get gross.
 Slowly(!) pull the Zip-It out of the drain.
 It should be covered in chunks of nastiness.
 I use a paper towel to catch all the gross stuff that comes out, and then I dispose of it in the plastic bag.
 You’re not technically supposed to put the same Zip-It down the drain again, but sometimes I do.

 - Once you’ve used the Zip-It 1-2 times, discard the Zip-It in the plastic bag.

 - This process so far will undoubtedly have helped dredge up some drain crud.
 Now use the tweezers (if necessary) to grab onto any remaining hair or chunks that you see near the drain hole.
 Again, discard all chunks and paper towels into the plastic bag.

 Next… it’s time to freshen that nasty drain!